Darkness to Light Home Page

 In addition, after I finished updating the First Edition of my Scripture Workbook, I decided to pursue another project I have been considering for some time, to set up a political website.
 I thought it would take a few weeks to set up, but it only took one week.
 I began work on it the day after Christmas 2016, and it went online on New Year's Day 2017.
 The title of it is “Biblical and Constitutional Politics,” and the URL is www.Zeolla.org/Politics.
 I will periodically add new material to it, just as I do my other websites.
 But I then went back to updating the rest of my books, starting with my Creationist Diet book.
 The full update of that book took four months.

 I then began the God’s Sex Plan set.
 The original book was only 140 pages, so this two-volume set is basically brand new, being far longer and more detailed than the first book.
-I started it on June 8, 2017 and finished the first draft November 4, 2017, so that took me five months.
+I started it on June 8, 2017 and finished it April 14, 2018, so it took me over ten months.
 It then took me over another month for draft two.
 Since this is basically a new book, I will do five drafts, so I still have a long way to go.
 But once I finish it, I will work on the minor updates of the rest of my books.
 That will probably take several months.
 I will then go back to working on the book on supplements.
 That book will probably take a few months to finish and publish.

 I will then update each volume of the ALT.
 These will be full updates, so they will be the Fourth Edition of the New Testament volume and the Second Edition of each of the other volumes.
 If the LORD wills and all goes according to plan, as each volume is finished, I will publish the updated edition.
 But I will expand the title to the Analytical-Literal Translation of the Complete Bible, with the new abbreviation of ALTC.
 The “Complete” refers to the ALTC containing all books which were ever seriously considered for inclusion in the Bible or which provide background to the canonical books.